literally1984bygeorgeorwell/cse15l-lab-reports/researching_commands_sequel.md

 Filesystem options can additionally be specified using the `opts=` prefix.
 These filesystems should correlate to valid mount options in `/etc/fstab`.

-When used in tandem with `A`, this filesystem list functions as a filter.
+When used in tandem with `-A`, this filesystem list functions as a filter.

 Example usage:
 `fsck -t ext3 /dev/sda1`